clearclaw/pyver/README.md

 for the major and minor number, and the number of commits since the tag plus the fingerprint of the last commit for the patch level.
-And, if you installed from a tree with uncommitted changes, or perhaps are using a "develop" install, the patchlevel will have a "-dirty" suffix.
+And, if you installed from a tree with uncommitted changes, or perhaps are using a "develop" install with uncommitted changes, then the patchlevel will have a "-dirty" suffix.

 Of course pyver is versioned with pyver: